brainvisa/casa-distro/doc/source/index.rst

 Install from sources
 --------------------

 This advanced method can be used by people that are familiar with the use of :bv-cmake:`BrainVisa-Cmake <index.html>`.
-Casa-distro belong to the standard projects of brainvisa-cmake so in most case, there is no specific modification to do on ``bv_maker.cfg``. casa_distro can be downloaded, configured and build like any other brainvisa-cmake components.
-Once build, it can be used as other commands compiled by ``bv_maker``.
+Casa-distro belong to the standard projects of brainvisa-cmake so in most case, there is no specific modification to do on ``bv_maker.cfg``. casa_distro can be downloaded, configured and built like any other brainvisa-cmake components.
+Once built, it can be used as other commands compiled by ``bv_maker``.
 For instance :

 .. code-block:: bash